Hello! Nice to meet you again!

 That is the reason they keep their faces in anger.

-Both tools are not for hurting others or for use in warfare.
+Neither tool is for hurting others or for use in warfare.
 The sword cuts down earthly desires and (bad) karma, and the rope in the left hand saves people from the deep and nasty sea of wild desires.

 4th Ten

 They are positioned fourth from the top.
-This rank is a little complicated because Buddhism observed several gods from the ancient Indian religion in this rank, and they became protectors of Buddhism.
+This rank is complicated because Buddhism observed several gods from the ancient Indian religion in this rank, and they became protectors of Buddhism.
 So, there are plenty of gods.

 During his journey, people observed his character in their folklore or religion.
 So, he changed his form with each story.